 Empower charges a higher management fee than Betterment and Wealthfront, but they use more direct human involvement in the management of your investments.

 The arrangement with Personal Capital is similar to robo-advisors.
 They’ll determine your investment goals, time horizon, and risk tolerance, and create a portfolio for you.

 With Betterment, you’ll have the opportunity to invest ing stock and bond ETFs.
 These ETFs include companies from all over the world.
 That helps ensure that you won’t be subject to just one country’s economy.

-If you’re looking for a variety of investment choices, Betterment should be your go-to robo-advisor.
+If you’re looking for a variety of investment choices, Betterment can be a good option.

 Wealthfront focuses on investing just like Betterment and Personal Capital, but they want to be your one-stop shop for many of your other financial needs as well.
 You can save and invest through Wealthfront, plus they’ll help you plan for retirement, too.
 With their Cash Account, you can automate any monthly savings beyond your normal budget to be directly invested directly.

 You can invest in low-cost index funds through Wealthfront, making them a safe option.
 They also offer specific categories such as technology ETFs, healthcare ETFs, and socially responsible investments.
 Plus, Wealthfront keeps their investing fees low, at 0.25% per year.

 Whether you use Betterment, Wealthfront, Personal Capital, or a different investment manager, you’ll be removing your own personal emotions from your investing activities.
 You’ll simply be funding your investment account, and allowing specific investment decisions to be made by the management service.

 In most cases, those managers will be following a strategy very similar to dollar-cost averaging.
 They’ll be buying in bull markets and bear markets, and keeping you invested according to your goals and target allocations.
 That will remove the possibility you might be tempted to overbuy during bull markets or panic sell during bear markets.